lazycoder333-blip/VFrown/README.md

 # V.Frown
- An experimental emulator for the V.Smile
+ A poorly modified version of the experimental emulator for the V.Smile

  ![VFrown Logo](images/icon.png)